 What are the EuroMillions raffles?
 How can I play?
 Are tickets available online?
-These are some of the questions to which you will find answers below.
+Find answers to some of these questions below.

 UK EuroMillions and Millionaire Maker Raffle